-- You may log in and out on your own schedule.
-Our system tracks your sessions, content, and study time when you log in and out.
-You’ll be able to see how much time as accrued as you study You will have to accumulate a minimum of 24 hours within the course.
+- Log in and out of the course and train on your own schedule.
+Our system tracks your sessions, content, and study time, allowing you to see how much time has accrued as you study.
+You will have to accumulate a minimum of 24 hours within the course.
 Quizzes and the final exam are self-grading.

-- Provides an immediate downloadable e-certificate when you pass the course.
+- This course offers customer and instructor support throughout your training.
+Once you pass the course, you can immediately download your e-certificate.
 Hard copy wallet cards will be mailed to you.

-- The 24-hour HAZWOPER course counts as continuing education units (CEUs).
+- The 24-Hour HAZWOPER course provides continuing education units (CEUs).
 This course is accepted for 4.01 Industrial Hygiene CM Points by the American Board of Industrial Hygiene (ABIH) and 2.4 Continuance of Certification (COC) points from the Board of Certified Safety Professionals (BCSP).

 NET’s 24-hour HAZWOPER course features the OSHA-approved HAZWOPER Hands-on Simulator®, 14 full-length videos, and over 50 interactive animations.
 You can take it for certification or continuing education units (CEUs) on any computer or mobile device.

 This course is divided into a series of 77 modules, with self-grading quizzes throughout to assure you are retaining the knowledge.
 You or your employees will learn why protective equipment is needed, how to wear and remove it, how to observe safety regulations and examination of site control.

 You’ll take a final exam at the end of the course and receive a valid certificate for passing.
 You’ll also have a year from the time of registration to access the course.

 After taking the 24-hour NET HAZWOPER course, you or your employees will be able to:

 - Describe training and other requirements for HAZWOPER workers.

 - Define toxicity and describe factors that affect it.